fqqlsun/LEAF_production/docs/code_architecture.md

 This python dictionary currently contains two key:value pairs for storing the options associated with Sentinel-2 and Landsat-8 dataset, respectively.
 The two keys are “COPERNICUS/S2_SR” and “LANDSAT/LC08/C02/T1_SR”, which are the catalog names used by GEE for the two datasets.
 The values corresponding to the two keys are also python dictionary objects including 18 key:value pairs.

 ### 1.2 Product Options
-This is a python dictionary object with 8 key:value pairs.
-Each key:value pair contains the option information related to one biophysical parameter product.
-Currently, the four major products that can be generated with the LEAF production tool are LAI, fCOVER, fAPAR and Albedo.
+This python dictionary object includes eight key:value pairs.
+Each key:value pair contains the information related to one biophysical parameter product.
+Currently, four biophysical parameters (LAI, fCOVER, fAPAR and Albedo) can be generated with the LEAF production tool